-- Fund the backlog of capital investments that arise at the end of asset life to maintain the current levels of service. - Replace or rehabilitate capital assets that are required to maintain long-term service requirements. - Ensure assets are safe, reliable, and fit for purpose. - Replace SeaBus with zero-emissions vessel.
+- Fund the backlog of capital investments that arise at the end of asset life to maintain the current levels of service. - Replace or rehabilitate capital assets that are required to maintain long-term service requirements. - Ensure assets are safe, reliable, and fit for purpose. - Replace retiring SeaBus vessel with zero-emissions vessel.